helpfulengineering/devops/README.md

 ### How do I get help?

-Go to the [#skill-software-devops slack channel](https://helpfulengineering.slack.com/archives/CV54M16QH), click the blue lightning bolt (:zap:) in the lower left corner of the message box and select «**Request Help Workflow**»
+Go to the [#skill-software-devops](https://helpfulengineering.slack.com/archives/CV54M16QH) Slack channel, click the blue lightning bolt (:zap:) in the lower left corner of the message box and select «**Request Help Workflow**»

 ![request help form](request-help-form.png)